 DT: One of them was from Psychic TV, is that right?

-AG: Well, Peter Christopherson joined Psychic TV pretty early on, though that didn’t last.
+AG: Well, they were both involved with Psychic TV early on, though that didn’t last.
 How much time do you have?
 Because I can give you an in-depth history lesson on the genesis of industrial music.

 AG: In the interest of time and staying on topic, I’ll stick to Coil.
 Basically, Coil rose from the ashes of Throbbing Gristle.
 Peter Christopherson was a member of Throbbing Gristle, and when Throbbing Gristle disbanded in 1981, he and his then-boyfriend, Geoff Rushton —- who took the name John Balance — formed Coil.
 Shortly thereafter, Stephen Thrower joined, making it a trio.
 That’s the same Stephen Thrower, by the way, who wrote Nightmare USA and many other acclaimed film books.
 Anyway, after Stephen Thrower eventually left the group, Christopherson and Balance were cemented as the core members of Coil.
 They had their friends and peers join them in the studio for different albums, and there were some notable long-term contributors like Ossian Brown, Thighpaulsandra and Drew McDowall, but Christopherson and Balance were the central creative force behind Coil for most of its duration.